About SNAC

 Q: What is SNAC?

-A: The Southern Nevada Arts Coalition (SNAC) is a nonprofit Local Arts Agency dedicated to arts advocacy, arts funding, supporting local artists, and strengthening the cultural landscape of Southern Nevada.
+The Southern Nevada Arts Coalition (SNAC) is an organization dedicated to arts advocacy, arts funding, supporting local artists, and strengthening the cultural landscape of Southern Nevada.

 Q: Why was SNAC created?

-A: SNAC was founded to address the lack of dedicated arts funding in Southern Nevada.
+SNAC was founded to address the lack of dedicated arts funding in Southern Nevada.
 While the Nevada Arts Council serves all of Nevada, SNAC focuses on Clark County and the Las Vegas Valley, ensuring local artists receive the financial and legislative support they need.
+The goal for the organization is to become a Local Arts Agency for Southern Nevada.

 Q: What is SNAC’s mission?